LaurentRDC/crystals/docs/index.rst

 files (like .cif and .pdb), provides access to atomic positions, and allows for space-group determination.
 Although ``crystals`` can be used on its own, it was made to be integrated into larger projects (like `scikit-ued <https://github.com/LaurentRDC/scikit-ued>`_).

-Take a look at the `documentation <https://crystals.readthedocs.io/>`_ for more information.

 Table of content
 ================